Updated: August 2024

 Assets to Equity = Total Assets/Equity

 Some companies are much more highly geared than others.
 Banks for example may have an assets to equity ratio of 20 times.
-Before the the financial crisis it was typically over 40 times and was one of the reasons their finances came under severe strain which saw shareholders lose a lot of money.
+Before the financial crisis of 2008, it was typically over 40 times – even higher in the case of Barclays – and was one of the reasons their finances came under severe strain which saw shareholders lose a lot of money.

 Gross gearing